 margaret tait residency

-The Residency aimed to support and develop the skills of an emerging Scottish or Scotland-based artist working within film and moving image.
+The Margaret Tait Residency aims to support and develop the skills of an emerging Scottish-based artist working within film and moving image.
 It was developed for artists early in their career who would benefit from a focused period of development in a stimulating environment outwith their typical studio base.

-Sarah’s film, that now, screened to a busy Cinema 2 audience on Friday 17 February 2013 at GFT, and was well received.
+Sarah Forrest’s film, that now, screened to a busy Cinema 2 audience on Friday 17 February 2013 at GFT, and was well received.
 Sarah then took the film back to Orkney in April 2013 for a screening at Stromness Town Hall, alongside Blue Black Permanent by Margaret Tait and has since screened at Belfast, Leeds and Rotterdam.

 We hope to administer another Margaret Tait Residency in 2016.
 Details to follow.